Kunmiesther/AccessMesh/README.md

 Ownership records, creator profiles, purchases, resources, and verification data require reliable persistence.

 Prisma provides a type-safe interface over PostgreSQL, making database interactions predictable while allowing the schema to evolve alongside the application.

 ---

+### Gemini 2.5 Flash (AccessMesh Intelligence)

+AccessMesh Intelligence adds an AI-powered discovery layer to the marketplace without becoming part of the payment path.
+After a resource is successfully published, Gemini analyzes its content to generate structured metadata, including summaries, topics, intended audience, related resources, marketplace placement, and discovery collections.

+This metadata enriches the marketplace experience for users while also extending the middleware with machine-readable context that external applications and AI agents can consume before requesting paid access.
+Because analysis runs asynchronously, creators never have to wait for AI processing before their content becomes available.

+---